“As parents, all you can do for your kids

 So what do we know about the benefits of straight teeth?

 Teeth function best when the oral hygiene is good and when they are in the correct position.
-There is not a great deal of scientific evidence available to say that crooked teeth are bad, however, teeth in the incorrect position can cause significant wear of teeth, gum problems and sometimes, the bite shifting which is believed to cause unfavourable jaw growth or worse, an asymmetry as a shifting jaw would move to either the left or right hand side in a child.
-There are other claims which include: decreased digestion efficiency, bad bites resulting to mouth breathing, and the list goes on.
+There is not a great deal of scientific evidence available to say that crooked teeth are bad, however, teeth in the incorrect position can cause significant wear of teeth, gum problems and sometimes, the bite shifting which may appear as an asymmetry or as a shifting jaw to either the left or right hand side in a child.
+There are other claims which suggest that crooked teeth lead to poorer access to plaque-removal or to difficult chewing.
 However, solid proof is still lacking when looking at the scientific literature.